Explore the best ranked schools for the programs you are most interested in.

-Baptist University of the Americas was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+Baptist University of the Americas was not ranked in College Factual's 2025 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 Baptist University of the Americas has an open admissions policy, so you should not have much trouble being accepted by the school.
 Still, it is important to fill out the application completely and submit any requested materials, which may include proof that you have a high school diploma or the equivalent.